Atmosphere of Mars: Dust devils

 Dust devils are common on Mars.
 Like their counterparts on Earth, dust devils form when the convective vortices driven by strong surface heating are loaded with dust particles.
-Dust devils on Mars usually have a diameter of tens of meter and height of several kilometers, which are much taller than the ones observed on Earth.
+Dust devils on Mars usually have a diameter of tens of meters and height of several kilometers, which are much taller than the ones observed on Earth.
 Study of dust devils' tracks showed that most of Martian dust devils occur at around 60°N and 60°S in spring and summer.
 They lift about 2.3 × 1011 kg of dust from land surface to atmosphere annually, which is comparable to the contribution from local and regional dust storms.

 Wind modification of the surface

 On Mars, the near-surface wind is not only emitting dust but also modifying the geomorphology of Mars over long time scales.
-Although it was thought that the atmosphere of Mars is too thin for mobilizing the sandy features, observations made by HiRSE showed that the migration of dunes is not rare on Mars.
+Although it was thought that the atmosphere of Mars is too thin for mobilizing the sandy features, observations made by HiRISE showed that the migration of dunes is not rare on Mars.
 The global average migration rate of dunes (2 – 120 m tall) is about 0.5 meter per year.
 Atmospheric circulation models suggested repeated cycles of wind erosion and dust deposition can lead, possibly, to a net transport of soil materials from the lowlands to the uplands on geological timescales.